RhysLees/nova-impersonating-banner/README.md

 ```

 ## Displaying the component
-Add the following livewire component to your layouts `app.blade.php` and `guest.blade.php` above the deader
+Add the following livewire component to your layouts `app.blade.php` and `guest.blade.php` above the header

 ```html
 @livewire('nova-impersonating-banner')